+Fairwood Firs

 DECLARATION OF COVENANTS, CONDITIONS & RESTRICTIONS

-PLAT OF FAIRWOOD FIRS

-THIS DECLARATION, made on the date hereinafter set forth by Country Craft, Inc., hereinafter referred to as “Declarant”.
+THIS DECLARATION, made on the date hereinafter set forth by Fairwood Firs Homeowner’s Association., hereinafter referred to as “Declarant”.

 WITNESSETH:

-WHEREAS, Declarant is the Owner of certain property in Fairwood Firs, County of King, State of Washington, which is more particularly described as:

-The Plat of Fairwood Firs, recorded in Volume 134 of Plats, Pages 1 thru 5, records of King County, Washington.
+WHEREAS, Declarant is the Association of owners of certain property in Fairwood Firs, County of King, State of Washington, which is more particularly described asThe Plat of Fairwood Firs, recorded in Volume 134 of Plats, Pages 1 thru 5, records of King County, Washington.

 NOW THEREFORE; Declarant hereby declares that all of the properties described above shall be held, sold and conveyed subject to the following easements, restrictions, covenants, and conditions, which are for the purpose of protecting the value and desirability of, and which shall run with, the real property and be binding on all parties having any right, title or interest in the described properties or any part thereof, their heirs, successors and assigns, and shall inure to the benefit of each owner thereof.